martinpfannemueller/ACSOS2020-Supplementary-Material/REACT A Model-Based Runtime Environment for Adapting Communication Systems/Evaluation 1/SLOC/README.md

 ## Reproducing the results

-For the following you need to install cloc according to the instruction in the [repository](https://github.com/AlDanial/cloc).
+For the following you need to install cloc according to the instructions in the [repository](https://github.com/AlDanial/cloc).

 ### Rainbow